explaingit

 TLDR

-A comprehensive, classroom-focused Rust training course developed by Google's Android team, covering syntax through advanced topics like concurrency and embedded systems.
+A multi-day classroom training course for learning Rust, built by Google's Android team.
+Covers basics through advanced topics like concurrency and embedded programming.

 Mindmap